 Currently, the most distant spacecraft are the two Voyager craft, both of which are currently leaving the Solar System.
-Voyager 1 is currently 120 AU (18 billion km) from the Sun, 35 years after launch.
-Eventually it will cross the heliopause and enter interstellar space - which could be by the end of this year, or a few years from now.
+Voyager 1 is currently 132 AU (20 billion km) from the Sun, 38 years after launch.
+It is thought Voyager 1 crossed the heliopause sometime around 2014.